 Alternatively, you could secure regularly scheduled assistance and/or evaluations for your child through a private program.

 Although HSLDA doesn’t generally recommend it, you can often get special education assistance through public school programs.
 These programs include any services funded by state or federal dollars though your local school district, whether the services are provided in your own home or at the school.
 While you can obtain an evaluation for special education needs in every state, only about half of the states require services to be provided to homeschool students.
 See your state’s special needs provision here.

 As a homeschool parent, you already have a lot on your plate, and HSLDA has found that public school services come with strings (and potential legal difficulties) attached.
 So it is best to choose a private service provider whenever possible.
 If your child is currently receiving public special education services, you may wish to begin transitioning to private sources for your child’s special education needs.

 HSLDA will do everything we can to protect a member family’s right to homeschool a child who has special learning needs.
-If you’re a member, you’re welcome to contact us and speak with one of our Special Needs Educational Consultants or our Legal Team for assistance with any of the steps described above.
+If you’re a member, you’re welcome to contact us and speak with our legal team for assistance with any of the steps described above.

 You want to see your child thrive.
 And we’re committed to equipping and encouraging you as a parent-teacher to help your student thrive through homeschooling!

 NOTE: This information is designed to assist families in establishing the safest legal environment possible for their homeschools.
 These recommendations do not constitute legal advice.